Getting started for workspace creators

 Create channels

 After customizing your workspace, you can start creating channels.
-In Slack, conversations happen in direct messages (DMs) and channels.
-While DMs are for one-off discussions, channels are where the majority of work takes place.
+In Slack, conversations happen in channels and direct messages (DMs).
+DMs are better-suited for one-off conversations, and channels are where the majority of work will take place.

 #announcements